scalikejdbc/scalikejdbc-async/README.md

 ScalikeJDBC-Async provides non-blocking APIs to talk with PostgreSQL and MySQL in the JDBC way.

-This library is built with [postgrsql-async and mysql-async,incredible works by @mauricio](https://github.com/mauricio/postgresql-async).
+This library is built with [jasync-sql](https://github.com/jasync-sql/jasync-sql).

 ![ScalikeJDBC Logo](http://scalikejdbc.org/img/logo.png)